JonathonDavis/Awesome-Iguanas/README.md

 ## WHAT

-  `IguanaGPT` is a LLM online vulnerability detection tool that aims to fix software bugs using Large Language Models (LLMs). `IguanaGPT` utilizes a Neo4j CWE database in  combination with Llama.
+  `IguanaGPT` is an LLM online vulnerability detection tool that aims to fix software bugs using large language models (LLMs).
+It utilizes a Neo4j CWE database in  combination with Llama.
 This tool prioritizes ease-of-use for the casual programmer.

-  As a proof of concept, `IguanaGPT` capabilities include:
+  As proof of concept, `IguanaGPT` capabilities include:

   >  1. Dynamic solutions for memory safety vulnerabilities in any programming language.
-  >  2. Constantly updating CWE database logic.
+  >  2. Constantly updating the CWE database logic.
   >  3. User-friendly online interface that prioritizes programmers of any skill level.

 ## HOW TO USE

-  `IguanaGPT` utilizes a Vue.js-based frontend which can be accessed through our web interface.
+  `IguanaGPT` utilizes a Vue.js-based frontend, which can be accessed through our web interface.
 For local development:

   1. Clone this repository
   2. Navigate to the `frontend` directory